Charlie Munger

 At FCC, we believe multidisciplinary thinking is a crucial aspect of our success.
 We rely on a diverse range of disciplines such as Mathematics and Statistics, Computer Science, Machine Learning, Operations Research and Optimization, Risk Management and Portfolio Theory, and Market Microstructure to develop sophisticated trading strategies and navigate the complexities of financial markets.
 Multidisciplinary thinking enables us to uncover unique insights, explore novel trading approaches, and enhance our overall trading performance.

 One of our favorite thinking techniques at FCC is Munger’s principle of “inversion.”
-He often advises approaching problems by thinking backward—identifying what not to do rather than focusing solely on what to do.
+He often advised approaching problems by thinking backward—identifying what not to do rather than focusing solely on what to do.
 This inversion technique helps avoid costly mistakes and leads to better decision-making.